iReshoo/addon-station-list/README.md

 * To upload an ItemsAdder addon, plugin that uses IA API, configurations, resource packs, namespaces.. you have to create a pull request here

+* We recommend that you use https://smms.app/ Place images or other globally accessible image hosting websites, or even your private object storage!
+(Chinese users cannot access github raw)

 ### Rules to publish the resources are:

 * every resource you publish MUST NOT contain any of the default itemsadder resources (textures, models, .jar file)